sinedied/articles/articles/azure/deepseek/deepseek.md

 published: false
 description: 'Learn how to deploy and use the DeepSeek-R1 models in your JavaScript applications on Azure.
 Discover how to switch between Azure AI, GitHub Models, or local models with Ollama, and start using DeepSeek-R1 with various libraries in TypeScript.'
 tags: 'webdev, javascript, beginners, ai'
-# cover_image: ./assets/banner.jpg
+cover_image: ./assets/banner.jpg
 ---

 # Using DeepSeek-R1 on Azure with JavaScript

 The pace at which innovative AI models are being developed is outstanding!
 DeepSeek-R1 is one such model that focuses on complex reasoning tasks, providing a powerful tool for developers to build intelligent applications.

-Just yesterday, we announced its availability on [GitHub Models](https://github.blog/changelog/2025-01-29-deepseek-r1-is-now-available-in-github-models-public-preview/) as well as on [Azure AI Foundry](https://azure.microsoft.com/en-us/blog/deepseek-r1-is-now-available-on-azure-ai-foundry-and-github/).
+We recently announced its availability on [GitHub Models](https://github.blog/changelog/2025-01-29-deepseek-r1-is-now-available-in-github-models-public-preview/) as well as on [Azure AI Foundry](https://azure.microsoft.com/en-us/blog/deepseek-r1-is-now-available-on-azure-ai-foundry-and-github/).
 In this article, we’ll take a look at how you can deploy and use the DeepSeek-R1 models in your JavaScript applications.

 ## TL;DR key takeaways